Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 - Returns data model that are accessible (Without Data Model ID) structure (In JSON) and description of data model and its objects and can be searched against.
 - Summariesonly == true increases efficiency and search as only searching against summaries.
 - Datasets within data models can be searched `datamodel.dataset`
+- Summary only = Controls summarized and unsummarised data searched for data model This argument applies only to accelerated data models.

 **Tstats Command**
 `| tstats <stats-func> [summariesonly=<bool>] [from datamodel=<data_model_name] [where <search_query>] [by field-list] `